Br1sbane/test02/content/blog/Earn_crypto_on_the_go.md

 And the answer is a total of 51,974 sats, which is currently around USD 14 and could treat me to two cold beers at a nice bar by the lake.

-While this amount may not seem substantial, earning crypto through these apps is definitely a step in the right direction...
+While this amount may not seem substantial, earning crypto through these apps is definitely a step in the right direction.

 So, if you're curious, give it a try and see what the crypto world has in store for you.